Making Your Own Gang lines

 To finish the loop off, insert the fid into the rope and run it inside the rope, lengthwise, away from the loop.
 Then poke the end of the fid out the side of the rope and remove it.
 The result will be that the remaining rope inside the fid will be left inside the middle of the rope, leaving no loose ends.
 Practice this with some rope before you begin making your gang line.
 Figure 4 shows the completed loop with fid removed.

 For extra holding strength, I often loop the fid and rope back through my last stitch.
 This back-stitch technique is shown in Figure 5.

 The shock absorber should go between the sled and the first team section.
-I use locking climbing carabeeners to hook the gangline to the sled.
-Therefore, you will take your carabeeners and hook one to a rope loop on the shock absorber and to the loop on the team section.
-The other carabeener goes to the other rope loop on the shock absorber and to the sled.
-Do not hook the carabeeners directly to the bungee!
+I use locking climbing carabiners to hook the gang line to the sled.
+Therefore, you will take your carabiners and hook one to a rope loop on the shock absorber and to the loop on the team section.
+The other carabiner goes to the other rope loop on the shock absorber and to the sled.
+Do not hook the carabiners directly to the bungee!
 The function of the shock absorber should now be clear.
 As the dogs pull, they pull against the bungee wrap, not the rope directly.
 However, should the bungee break, which it will eventually do, the remaining rope in the shock absorber is there to hold the dogs.
-This gives the dogs more comfort while pulling, and helps to minimize jolts.
+This gives the dogs more comfort while pulling and helps to minimize jolts.
 For sleds that have this built in, making your own is clearly not necessary.
 However, I use mine on my two sleds that do not have it build in, as well as my training cart.

-I have found that these ganglines are convienient and easy to make, and have served me well.
+I have found that these gang lines are convenient and easy to make, and have served me well.
 I can replace sections as needed, and I can add to or remove sections as the number of dogs in my kennel changes.
 I hope that you will also find them useful.